GeckSpy/NeoForge-MinecraftMod-1.21.4/Documentation.md

 Orium Orb: Item

+TODO: Orium spirit: (looks like allays in yellow)
+    TODO: Can pick up in with leap

 Orium torch: torch item
     craft: redstone torch + electricity orb on top click to change state (switch off/on)